 Like data?
 This isn’t precise, but it’s close: in my first 7 years of teaching, I lost about 20% of my students each year.
 After reading- and applying- The Leadership Challenge, that number remained at or below 5% for the next 12 years.
 I guess I finally figured out “what was wrong with those students.”

-I read more books during that study hall time, to be sure (see suggested reading), and most were very good, but nothing gave me the “aha” and changed my behavior like The Leadership Challenge.
+I read more books during that study hall time, and most were very good, but nothing gave me the “aha” and changed my behavior like The Leadership Challenge.

 Throughout the rest of my teaching career, I would occasionally do a “checkup” by doing an informal 360 using the practices in the book with the folks around me.
 As I evolved from a teacher to a leadership trainer and consultant, the curriculum I developed was very heavily drawn from The Leadership Challenge, and that remains true to this day.